beyond-all-reason/spring/doc/site/migrating-from-spring.markdown

 The following keyboard modifiers were unhardcoded from engine:

-- On spring camera: rotating on the y axis (yaw) with ALT and middle mouse button pressed while moving the cursor.
+- On spring camera: rotating on the x (pitch) or y (yaw) axis with ALT and middle mouse button pressed while moving the cursor.
 - Resetting camera settings on ALT pressed and mousewheelscroll down.
 - Rotating on the x axis (pitch) with CTRL pressed and mousewheelscroll.